Timeline of events since George Floyd's arrest and murder

 MINNEAPOLIS (AP) — A timeline of key events beginning with George Floyd's arrest on May 25, 2020, by four police officers in Minneapolis:

-May 25, 2020 — Minneapolis police officers respond to a call shortly after 8 p.m. about a possible counterfeit $20 bill being used at a corner grocery and encounter a Black man, later identified as George Floyd, who struggles and ends up handcuffed and facedown on the ground.
-Officer Derek Chauvin presses his knee into Floyd's neck for about nine minutes while bystanders shout at him to stop.
+May 25, 2020 — Officers respond to a call shortly after 8 p.m. about a possible counterfeit $20 bill being used at a corner store and encounter a Black man, later identified as George Floyd, who struggles and ends up handcuffed and facedown on the ground.
+Officer Derek Chauvin presses his knee into Floyd's neck for 9 1/2 minutes while bystanders shout at him to stop.
 Video shows Floyd repeatedly crying "I can't breathe" before going limp.
 He's pronounced dead at a hospital.

 May 26 — Police issue a statement saying Floyd died after a “medical incident,” and that he physically resisted and appeared to be in medical distress.
 Minutes later, bystander video is posted online.
 Police release another statement saying the FBI will help investigate.
 Chauvin and three other officers — Thomas Lane, J. Kueng and Tou Thao — are fired.
 Protests begin.